maoschanz/drawing/CONTRIBUTING.md

 # Bug reports

-Usability and design issues concerning existing features are bugs.

-- If you can, try to **check if it hasn't already been fixed but not released**.
+- If you can, try to **check if the bug has already been fixed but not released**.
 - Report it with informations required by the adequate issue template.
 - If it's meaningful, try to include screenshots.